erfianugrah/image-resizer-2/docs/development/refactoring-implementation-plan.md

 - ✅ Added comprehensive error handling for all methods
 - ✅ Removed dependencies on utilities from `cache.ts`

-### 3. ⚠️ Clean up transform.ts (IN PROGRESS)
+### 3. ⚠️ Clean up utility files (IN PROGRESS)

 #### Analysis
-- Many files import `buildTransformOptions` and `transformImage` from `transform.ts`
+- Many files import functions from `transform.ts` and `debug.ts`
-- `DefaultImageTransformationService` has implemented this functionality
+- `DefaultImageTransformationService` and `DefaultDebugService` have implemented this functionality
 - Need to update imports across the codebase

 #### Implementation Progress
 - ✅ Updated `DefaultImageTransformationService` to use `CacheService` instead of direct utility functions
 - ✅ Injected `CacheService` into `TransformationService` in the service container
 - ✅ Verified that core application code now uses services instead of utility functions
+- ✅ Moved `PerformanceMetrics` interface from debug.ts to services/interfaces.ts
+- ✅ Updated all import statements to use the interface from its new location
+- ✅ Updated index.ts to use `DebugService.setLogger` instead of `setDebugLogger` from debug.ts
-- ⚠️ Remaining Task: Update test files that still import from transform.ts
+- ⚠️ Remaining Task: Update test files that still import from utility files
+- ⚠️ Remaining Task: Update debug.ts to use CacheService instead of importing directly from cache.ts
-- ⚠️ Remaining Task: Eventually remove `transform.ts` when all functionality has been migrated
+- ⚠️ Remaining Task: Eventually remove utility files when all dependencies have been migrated
 - ✅ Updated documentation to reflect the new architecture and progress

 ### 4. Update Test Files